dspinellis/unix-history-make/README.md

 * 3 BSD is merged from Unix/32V and Research Edition 6
 * Various BSD releases are merged from the development branch and a time point of BSD-SCCS
-* FreeBSD 1.0 is merged from Net/2 BSD and 386BSD-0.1-patchkit
-* FreeBSD 2.0 is merged from BSD 4.4/Lite1 and FreeBSD 1.1.5

 Blame is apportioned appropriately.